 How many times have I (you?) thought or said things like, “I’m just not smart enough,” “I’m a failure,” “I’m not as important,” “I’m not worthy,” or other such derogatory comments?
 They are all lies.
 Lies from the enemy of our soul who seeks to distract us from our true identity in Christ.

 By day, I’m a board certified clinical neuropsychologist, international speaker, and author.
-I’m also wife to a husband of 30 years, and mom to two teens.
+I’m also wife to a husband of 30 plus years, and mom to two young adult sons.
 I’m a friend to many.
 I’m a leader in many spheres.

 Some days life goes smoothly and I feel like I’m on point in God’s call.
 Yet other days, I feel like I fail Him miserably no matter how hard I try.
 Some days we are stretched thin, and the many roles we fulfill can leave us with a bit of an identity crisis.